VulcanJS/vulcan-next/src/pages/docs/features.md

 For example, we use it to inject current version into the `html` tag for better deployment tracking.

+### Sitemap.xml and Robots.txt with next-sitemap

+We use [next-sitemap](https://github.com/iamvishnusankar/next-sitemap#readme) to create both the `robots.txt` and `sitemap.xml` in the `postbuild` script.
+Change `https://vulcan.next` to your root url in `/vulcan-next-sitemap.js`.
+Here's more [configuration options](https://github.com/iamvishnusankar/next-sitemap#configuration-options).

 ### Performance debugging

 [See official doc](https://nextjs.org/docs/advanced-features/measuring-performance).